brouberol/blog/content/pizza-recipe.md

 ![ball](https://s3.eu-west-3.amazonaws.com/balthazar-rouberol-blog/pizza-recipe/pizza-ball.jpg)

 Put the dough in a closed container, and put it to rest in the fridge for 48 to 72h.
 Yep, you read that right.
-If you're thinking "I am my own person, I do what I want, and I want to eat that pizza tonight", sure, let the pizza rest for about 2h on your kitchen counter instead, under a damp towel.
+If you're thinking _"I am my own person, I do what I want, and I want to eat that pizza tonight"_, sure, let the dough rest for about 2h on your kitchen counter instead, under a damp towel.

 Letting your dough rest for a long time will give it time to ferment and develop flavors and aromas.
 Trust me, it will smell fantastic when you open the container.